prescottprue/react-redux-firebase/docs/recipes/roles.md

 # Roles (Access Management) Recipe

-**Note:** This example is based on the Access Management chapter from this book: https://prescottprue.gitbooks.io/real-react-firebase/content/features/access-management.html

 Control/management of access through setting and assigning user roles and permissions are an important part of most production applications.

 Though there are many patterns, we are going to use the following terminology: